mefahimrahman/CSEKU_WPL_2018_Calendar/README.md

 # CSEKU_WPL_2018_Calendar

 		We are working on the Calendar Module.
-	This is new Job.
+		This is a new Job.
-	Our goal is to make a calendar by which every one in the university can see their all events by using this system.
+		Our goal is to make a calendar by which everyone in the university can see their all events by using this system.

 Team Members:

 		A. K. M. Fahim Rahman (160215)
+		Tausif Ahmed Turzo (160207)
 		Moushan Naznin (160226)
-		Tausif Ahmed Turzo (160207)

 Digital University